alicesu55/condom/README.md

 ```

-# State of the project
+# Status of the project

 Currently, this is only a proof-of-concept.
 The Dockerfile will be obfuscated for a little bit, but no strong encryption has been implemented.
 A determined user can still easily figure out the content of the dockerfile.

 This project is under active development.
 Please do not use it in production in its current shape.

+Future work:
+ * Implement full encryption for both the steps in the Dockerfile and the files copied to the container during the build process.
+The content will only be decrypted during the docker build process if the key is provided as an environment variable.
+ * Customize the build process to allow replacing the name of the internal executable.

-# Structure of the branches
+# Do not Read the Master Branch

-If you want to contribute to this mess at this stage.
-You know how to find me.

 The real source code is under the `source` branch.
 The `master` branch is reserved to publish a clean compiled version.
-This arrangement is due to the nature of github actions which requires a built version to be checked in.
+This arrangement is due to the nature of GitHub Actions which requires a built version to be checked in.
 The maintainer of the project (Alice) wishes to have a clean separation between compiled codes and the source code, though many others have made a different choice.

+# Contribution

+Any pull requests are highly appreciated.
+There may be some items marked as "help wanted" in the issues section of this project.